omeka/PythonOmekaApiToCsv/README.md

 At this point, you are prompted to enter an Omeka API key.
 If you are using an API key to export non-public material, enter it now.
 If all of your materials are public, or you only want materials that are public, you may skip this step.

-The script will now generate a series of CSV files for each of your resource types within the directory (NEWNAME)
+The script will now generate a series of CSV files for each of your resource types within the directory (/PythonOmekaApiToCsv)

 Attirbution
 ===========